climateinteractive/SDEverywhere/README.md

 All packages are published independently to the [npm registry](https://www.npmjs.com).

 If you're new to SDEverywhere, refer to the ["Quick Start"](#quick-start) section above.
-Running the `npm create @sdeverywhere` command described in that section will take care of setting up a recommended project structure and will install/configure the necessary `@sdeverywhere` packages from the table below.
+Running the `npm create @sdeverywhere@latest` command described in that section will take care of setting up a recommended project structure and will install/configure the necessary `@sdeverywhere` packages from the table below.

 If you want more control over which packages are installed, or for API documentation and configuration instructions, refer to the links below.